- Home

 The fastest way to start: a 30-minute setup

 Before you enter a single competition, do these four things.
 This is the difference between people who give up after a fortnight and people who are still winning a year later.
+(If you're brand new and want the slower walk-through version, the getting started with comping guide and the dedicated comping for beginners post both expand on each step.)

 1. Create a dedicated comping email address

-• Prize and winner notifications stop getting buried in your normal inbox
+- Winner notifications stop getting buried in your normal inbox

-• Your real inbox stays clean of marketing email from every brand you ever entered
+firstname.lastname.comper@gmail.com— promoters do read it, andpartyqueen2009@hotmail.comquietly hurts your credibility on judged comps - Your real inbox stays clean of marketing email from every brand you ever entered

-• If a competition email turns out to be a phishing attempt, your main account is unaffected
+- If a competition email turns out to be a phishing attempt, your main account is unaffected

 2. Tidy up your social profiles